awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manage-components.md

 Every component is composed of a *recipe* and *artifacts*\.
 + <a name="component-recipe-definition"></a>**Recipes**

   Every component contains a recipe file, which defines its metadata\.
-The recipe also specifies the component's parameters, dependencies, lifecycle, and platform compatibility\.
+The recipe also specifies the component's configuration parameters, component dependencies, lifecycle, and platform compatibility\.
+The component lifecycle defines the commands that install, run, and shut down the component\.
 For more information, see [AWS IoT Greengrass component recipe reference](component-recipe-reference.md)\.

+  You can define recipes in [JSON](https://en.wikipedia.org/wiki/JSON) or [YAML](https://en.wikipedia.org/wiki/YAML) format\.
 + <a name="component-artifacts-definition"></a>**Artifacts**

   Components can have any number of artifacts, which are component binaries\.
-Artifacts can include scripts, compiled code, static resources, and anything else that a component consumes\.
+Artifacts can include scripts, compiled code, static resources, and any other files that a component consumes\.
 Components can also consume artifacts from component dependencies\.

 AWS IoT Greengrass provides pre\-built components that you can use in your applications and deploy to your devices\.
 For example, you can use the stream manager component to upload data to various AWS services, or you can use the CloudWatch metrics component to publish custom metrics to Amazon CloudWatch\.
 For more information, see [AWS\-provided components](public-components.md)\.